yohanesnuwara/open-geoscience-repository/README.md

 4. Once the `Public geoscience Data` moved to your `My Drive`, you could then access it.
 To access the data, we will use Google Colaboratory!
 Google Colab will be used for the entire geoscience computation in this repo.
 5. A tutorial notebook consists of workflow to access the data (from **extracting ZIP or TAR files** to **viewing simple data e.g. seismic data and well log data**) is provided.
 Visit [this notebook](https://github.com/yohanesnuwara/open-geoscience-repository/blob/master/how_to_access_public_geoscience_data.ipynb)

-After this, we will do lots of geoscience computation with this open dataset!

-### Python computing workflows

-* Well log visualization and analysis (BIG DATA)
-* Read seismic data
-* Colored seismic inversion
-* Machine learning!
+> ⚠️ **Copyright** In each of the dataset folder, there should be a `README` or instruction on how to cite the dataset, for instance the Canning 3D TDQ dataset.
+Please carefully review this.
+Unless there is an instruction, please use this citation: *Peter Amstrand (2017, 2018, 2019)*

 # Google Drive *Open Digital Rock*

-I just compile a handful of public digital rock datasets in this Google Drive.
+There is a handful compilation of public digital rock datasets in this Google Drive.
 Contents as follows:
 * Berea sandstone (Source: [Imperial College London](https://www.imperial.ac.uk/earth-science/research/research-groups/perm/research/pore-scale-modelling/micro-ct-images-and-networks/berea-sandstone/))
 * Synthetic rock datasets (7 datasets)

 ### How to access these data?

 The steps also go similarly with the [previous steps](https://github.com/yohanesnuwara/open-geoscience-repository#google-drive-public-geoscience-data) of transferring the folder `Open Digital Rock` from folder `Shared with Me` to `My Folder`.
 Follow through the steps, until you are in Google Colab.
 Then open this [notebook]() to learn how to access the dataset.

+> ⚠️ **Copyright** Please cite this when you use this data: *PECS Institut Teknologi Bandung (2018)*

 # SEG Wiki Open Data